eddow/ssh/README.md

 # TODO

-!!! advertise on storage effect!
-- harvesters les resources when out of gatherer's radius
+- harvesters resources when out of gatherer's radius
-- storage specific job: defrag allocate goods moving to storage when demanding
+- slotted-storage specific job: defrag allocate goods moving to storage when demanding
 Clean alveoli who contain a freeGood